How a 30-year-old German song became a hit on TikTok in China | DW | 16.12.2021

 In 1962, they played with another up-and-coming group at Hamburg's legendary Star Club: The Beatles.
 A friendly relationship developed between the boy bands.

 In 1963, The Rattles, like The Beatles, released their first full-length album.
-The Rattles became the backing band for The Rolling Stones, Little Richard and the Everly Brothers on a tour of Great Britain in 1965.
-Then in 1966 they were the opening band for The Beatles during their German tour.
-Without a doubt, The Rattles were one of the most popular beat bands in Germany.
+The Rattles became the backing band for The Rolling Stones, Little Richard and the Everly Brothers on a tour of the UK in 1965.
+In 1966 they were the support band for The Beatles during their German tour.
+During that period, The Rattles were one of the most popular beat bands in Germany.

-But then a draft notice fluttered into Reichel's home and he was called to start his military service.
-For Reichel, serving in the military was a career interruption.
+But then a draft notice fluttered into Reichel's home and he was called to start his military service, interrupting his music career.
 His place as frontman with The Rattles was taken by singer Frank Dostal.

 After this forced break, Reichel made a new start in 1968.
 Together with musician Les Humphries, he founded the band Wonderland and landed a hit with the single "Moscow."
 However, the group didn't last long — they split up in 1970.